 In some cases, dentists also place temporary fillings, these fillings are stronger, but they are a short-term restoration.
 They may use a temporary filling during an emergency and schedule an appointment for a permanent filling when there is time.
 They are also used to protect a tooth while waiting for a crown, inlay, or onlay to be made.

-Whether your filling is the over-the-counter type or placed by the dentist, it is important that they be replaced with a durable permanent filling in a timely manner.
+Whether your filling is the over-the-counter type or placed by the dentist, it is important that they be replaced with a durable permanent filling promptly.
 Generally, the temporary filling material is soft and will wear down, fracture, or fall out before long.
 It is crucial to replace the homemade fillings as soon as possible.
 The decay and bacteria are still present and will continue to erode the tooth.

-Dr. Mike Milligan at Eastland Dental Center recommends white filling material because it strengthens the tooth and is aesthetically appealing.
+Drs.
+Mike and Marisa Milligan at Eastland Dental Center recommend white filling material because it strengthens the tooth and is aesthetically appealing.
 Dental fillings are one of the oldest forms of restoration in dentistry and remain one of the most important.
 Fillings are the option that keeps small problems from turning into big ones, and thanks to research and development, they are more beautiful and effective than ever before.
 The materials and techniques of dental fillings have continued to evolve and improve throughout history.

-In the earliest times, cavities were filled with a variety of materials such as Chinese herbs, gum, turpentine resin, and stone chips.
-In the late 1400’s, gold foil fillings were first recommended, but in the 1500’s cork or lead was used to fill teeth.
-In the 1700’s tin foil was frequently used.
+In the earliest times, cavities were filled with various materials, such as Chinese herbs, gum, turpentine resin, and stone chips.
+In the late 1400s, gold foil fillings were first recommended, but in the 1500s, cork or lead was used to fill teeth.
+In the 1700s, tin foil was frequently used.
 By the early 19th century, gold leaf enjoyed growing popularity in the United States.
 The first dental amalgam was developed in 1826, and the first porcelain filling came into use in 1897.
 Today we are fortunate to have the option of beautiful white filling materials thanks to the never-ending quest to provide better dentistry for all patients.

 If you have an unfilled cavity or one that has a temporary filling, call Eastland Dental Center today at (309) 663-4711.
-Dr. Mike Milligan and his awesome dental team provide the best treatments and materials dentistry has to offer for all of their patients.
+Drs.
+Mike and Marisa Milligan and their awesome dental team provide the best treatments and materials dentistry has to offer for all their patients.

 Dr. Mike completed his doctor of dental medicine degree from Southern Illinois University in 1978.
 Dr. Marisa completed her doctor of dental medicine degree from Midwestern University in 2015.
 Both doctors have logged hundreds of hours of continuing education to stay on top of the latest technologies in dentistry as well as the most current research on the oral-systemic, mouth-body connection to benefit their patients.
 Dr. Mike and Dr. Marisa are active members and in excellent standing with the American Dental Association, Illinois State Dental Association, Chicago Dental Society, McLean County Dental Association, American Academy of Oral Systemic Health, and numerous other societies.